 Smoking is detrimental to nearly every part of your body, including your eyes.
-Although many people know that smoking can lead to life-threatening diseases like heart disease and cancer, they tend to be less familiar with the effects of smoking on the eyes and vision.
+Although many people know that smoking can lead to life-threatening diseases like heart disease and cancer, they tend to be less familiar with the effects of smoking on their eyes and vision.
 The team at Eyesthetica wants to focus on those risks in today’s post.

 Eye Diseases Linked to Smoking

-Smoking is a major risk factor for serious eye diseases including cataracts, age-related macular degeneration, glaucoma and uveitis.
+Smoking is a major risk factor for serious eye diseases including cataracts, age-related macular degeneration, glaucoma, and uveitis.
 If left untreated, these diseases can lead to irreversible vision loss and possible blindness.

 Smoking can also raise the risk of developing diabetes; the complications of which can significantly affect the health of the eyes.
 People with diabetes are more likely to develop problems like diabetic retinopathy.

 Increased Risk of Dry Eye

 Smokers are nearly twice as likely to have dry eyes as non-smokers.
 Tobacco smoke irritates the eyes and can worsen the symptoms of dry eye, which include red eyes, itchy eyes, watery eyes, and a foreign body sensation (i.e., something is stuck in the eyes).